 Whether you work in marketing, operations or customer service, there’s one thing everybody needs to concern themselves with and that’s customer reviews.
 Today, customer service is a marketing channel because customers can instantly influence your reputation at any point in the journey through online platforms.
 Online reviews are now known to be as influential as personal recommendations for most people.
-It’s therefore everybody’s job to ensure the business continues to regularly generate positive reviews.
+It’s therefore everybody’s job to ensure the business continues to regularly generate positive online reviews.
 The result is not just higher rankings, it’s also greater awareness, and higher sales.

-Establishing a presence in the right places is fundamental to generating reviews.
-If you’re business set up its social media accounts a long time ago, or different locations are operating their own accounts, you may need to check that they are connected to the right business account – that goes for Google, Facebook and Instagram.
+Establishing a presence in the right places is fundamental to generating online reviews.
+If your business set up its social media accounts a long time ago, or different locations are operating their own accounts, you may need to check that they are connected to the right business account – that goes for Google, Facebook and Instagram.
 You may also need to do an audit to see if there are websites that have created pages for your business but are still ‘unclaimed’.
 When doing your audit, focus on relevant sites that your customers actually use.
 Across the board, Google is the review site of choice with 63.6% of consumers saying they are likely to check reviews on Google before visiting a business.

-2. Follow up during-visit survey responses
+2. Follow up during-visit customer survey responses

-3. Send an email after they leave
+3. Send feedback request emails after they leave

 Some customers prefer to wait until they’ve arrived home to leave reviews.
-For these customers, it’s best to remind them with an email.
-An email that recalls their during-visit feedback or some aspect of their experience is a good way to jog their mind and makes it easier for them to think of what to say.
+For these customers, it’s best to remind them with an post-visit email.
+An email that recalls their during-visit feedback or some aspect of their customer experience is a good way to jog their mind and makes it easier for them to think of what to say.
 However, if you’ve already sent them a long post-visit survey, you risk annoying them by asking for a review in addition.
-Make sure you take into account all the communications they would be receiving so as to be considerate of their time.
+Make sure you take into account all the customer communications they would be receiving so as to be considerate of their time.

 Using a customer journey map, consider all your customers’ possible touch points from reception desks, points of purchase, restrooms, receipts, waiting areas, restaurants and bars.
-If you want to get more scientific about it, you can use dwell time analytics from your Wi-Fi (if using Cisco Meraki or Cisco DNA Spaces for example) to determine where your customers spend the most time.
+If you want to get more scientific about it, you can use dwell time analytics from your WiFi (if using Cisco Meraki or Cisco DNA Spaces for example) to determine where your customers spend the most time.
 Where they dwell the longest might be where they have the time to publish a review.
 Place signs with URLs or QR codes that link them to your review page along with a polite call-to-action.

 Each positive review received by a business is essentially a gift from the customer.
 When you consider the financial benefits associated with customer reviews, a thank you note is essential.
-Remember that a customer review is also a great way to start a conversation in future so make sure that you retain any contextually relevant information in a customer profile record.
+Remember that a customer review is also a great way to start a conversation in future so make sure that you retain any contextually relevant customer insights in a customer profile record.